ShyanJMC/BlackOS/README.md

 It is designed to be as minimal as possible, so you will find a very basic and minimal system.
 The reason for this is you can adapt your applications to your requeriments.

 Think about this system like a minimal OS for to rebuild the humanity if you are in an apocalypse or in a place without Internet connection and you have only a few SBCs without much power and need digital services.
-In the future I will provide you with the source code of some projects like Lighttpd and others, so you can quickly copy it inside BlackOS and compile them.

-In the first steps of this proyect, I built BlackOS for Raspberry Pi and Pine Rock64 but considering that there are so many SBCs in the world(each one with specifics configurations to boot), I chose to make a Linux system without kernel.
-So, you will have to download the release, then compile the kernel for the ARCH target and finally you will have to integrate the firmware and the bootloader inside "/boot" and modules in "/lib/modules" folders to boot BlackOS, it is easier and makes BlackOS more portable.

 If you need more documentation about the project, go to the folder "Documentation".